iiasa/message_ix/doc/contributing.rst

 - Use **squash and merge**…

   - if the commit history for the PR is "messy", e.g. there are many merge commits from other branches, or the author did not write well-formatted commit messages (see “Code style”, below).
-  - if the PR is very old, i.e. it starts at an old commit on ``master``.
-However, it is better to rebase the PR branch on the HEAD of ``master`` and then use a merge commit (below).
+  - if the PR is very old, i.e. it starts at an old commit on ``main``.
+However, it is better to rebase the PR branch on the HEAD of ``main`` and then use a merge commit (below).

 - Use **rebase and merge**…